numq/comfyui-camera-capture-node/README.md

 ## Android

-Install the [camera-capture](https://github.com/numq/camera-capture) application, which allows you to capture images from your smartphone camera
+Install the [Camera Capture](https://github.com/numq/camera-capture) application, which allows you to capture images from your smartphone camera

 ## ComfyUI node